 Asking a sound system to perform well with films and music is often asking too much, but that’s not the case for the Beam.
 Film soundtracks and music both sound great each time they are played.

 - Beam - The smart, compact soundbar for TV, music, and more.

 - High definition sound - Experience rich, detailed sound for your TV that fills the entire room.

 - TV, music and more - Play music, TV, movies, podcasts, radio, audiobooks and video games.

 Last update on 2023-12-02 / Affiliate links / Images from Amazon Product Advertising API

 Since the Sonos Beam and the Beam Shadow Edition are equipped with the same internal components, the more reasonably-priced Shadow Edition is the better deal.

-The two speakers only differ in their appearance (color, finish, etc.) and in the length of their power cord.
-As long as you’re a Sam’s Club or Costco member and are okay with the color gray, the Shadow Edition is the smart option.
+The two speakers only differ in their appearance (color, finish, etc.) and the length of their power cord.
+As long as you’re Sam’s Club or Costco member and are okay with the color gray, the Shadow Edition is the best option.